 - Special milk formulas and vitamins: These may be given through the gastric tube to make sure your baby gets the proper nutrition.
 Formulas that have fats and oils, which are easy to digest, may also be given.

 - Abdominal x-rays: These are pictures of your child's abdomen.
-Caregivers use these pictures to look for problems, such as blockages.
+Healthcare providers use these pictures to look for problems, such as blockages.
 They may also check for air in his bowel or large veins in the liver.
 Air in the abdominal cavity may also be detected with these x-rays.

 - Blood gases: These tests are also called arterial blood gases (ABGs).
 Blood is taken from an artery usually in your child's wrist.
 ABGs may be done if your child has trouble breathing or other problems caused by his illness.

-- Kidneys, ureters, and bladder x-ray: A caregiver uses an x-ray machine to take pictures of your baby's kidneys, ureters, and bladder.
+- Kidneys, ureters, and bladder x-ray: A healthcare provider uses an x-ray machine to take pictures of your baby's kidneys, ureters, and bladder.
 The ureters are tiny tubes that carry urine from your baby's kidneys to his bladder.
 The bladder is where the urine is stored before leaving his body.
-Caregivers use these pictures to help find any problems with his bowels, kidneys, or abdomen.
+Healthcare providers use these pictures to help find any problems with his bowels, kidneys, or abdomen.